Freelance Contributor, TechHiveAug 25, 2023 3:00 am PDT

 Every room in your house has them: power outlets, and they’re about as dumb as technology can be.
-To create a true smart home, you need to upgrade the way your wiring works, so that it can be controlled, managed, and monitored from afar.
+To create a real smart home, you need to upgrade your wiring so it can be controlled, managed, and monitored from afar.

 You could hire an electrician to rip out your existing outlets and replace them with smart in-wall models, but there’s an easier, less-expensive way: Stick a smart plug in those outlets.
-They work just the way they sound: The outlet in the wall doesn’t change, you just configure the add-on plug using an app, connect it to your network, and use it to control whatever’s plugged into it.
+Using a smart plug means the outlet in the wall doesn’t have to change; instead, you just configure the add-on plug using an app, connect it to your network, and use it to control whatever’s plugged into it.

 Smart plugs are handy in all kinds of ways.
 Some models have built-in dimmers, so you can adjust the brightness of the lamp that’s plugged into them; others can power small appliances, such as a fan or space heater.
 Others can be scheduled, so you can make your home look lived in while you’re away on vacation, or so that you can limit the hours your kids can play video games or watch TV.

 Which smart plug is best for your home?
 Here are our top choices, plus a shopping guide that will help you decide which one is right for you if none of our picks fits your needs.